top of page

 All persons are made in the Image of God.
 When we abuse our sisters and brothers in Christ, we deface the image of God in the other person.
 The face of an individual is equivalent to the person: prosopon (Greek) and persona (Latin).

 Please note that at this time, this is not intended to be an expose site.
-Prosopon Healing provides healing resources for those who are being abused or have been abused by clergy.
+Our main focus is compiling and reporting data.
+We are also deeply involved in legislative advocacy.

 Clergy abuse occurs in all religious contexts, including within our Orthodox churches.
 Clergy abuse can be spiritual abuse, physical abuse, or sexual contact between a priest, bishop or deacon and parishioner/counselee.
 There is no consent involving unequal power, and clergy are always in a position of greater power over laity since they administer the sacraments of the church.